infrahq/infra/docs/secrets.md

 ### Files on the file system

-It's a common pattern to write secrets to a file on disk and then have an app read them.
+It's a common pattern to write secrets to a set of files on disk and then have an app read them.
+Note that one secret is stored per file in plaintext.

 ```yaml
     clientSecret: file:/var/secrets/okta-client-secret.txt
 ```

-file is built-in and does not need to be declared, but if you do want to declare the configuration for it, you could use this to create a custom handler, like so:
+**file** is built-in and does not need to be declared, but if you do want to declare the configuration for it, you could use this to create a custom handler, like so:

 ```yaml
 secrets: